 - Apply quality improvement tools to a healthcare issue of concern that needs improvement.

-- Develop an understanding of personal, professional, consumer and government responsibilities with regard to healthcare quality.
+- Explain an understanding of personal, professional, consumer and government responsibilities with regard to healthcare quality.

 General Education Outcomes (GEOs)